joshbegley/nyt-latest/README.md

 `Republicans have made gains with voters on education issues.
 A plan championed by Mr. Emanuel, a Democratic former mayor of Chicago, centers on college affordability.`\
 https://www.nytimes.com/2026/05/26/us/politics/rahm-emanuel-education.html

-**Israel Steps Up Strikes in Lebanon as U.S. Pushes for Iran Peace Deal**\
+**Israel Steps Up Lebanon Offensive as U.S. Pushes for Iran Peace Deal**\
-`Hezbollah, the Iran-backed militant group, has also kept up rocket and drone attacks on Israeli troops, as the escalations threaten to complicate diplomatic efforts.`\
+`Hezbollah, the Iran-backed militant group, has also kept up rocket and drone attacks on Israeli troops, as the escalation threatens to complicate diplomatic efforts.`\
 https://www.nytimes.com/2026/05/26/world/middleeast/israel-strikes-escalation-lebanon.html

 **L.A.
 Philharmonic Names Daniel Harding as Music Director**\